 Of course, in an emergency situation where suicide is being threatened or an attempt is in progress, a friend or family member should contact emergency services immediately.
 While in treatment, cognitive behavioral therapy may prove useful in helping a patient to view their lives differently.
 This therapy will help them to evaluate their standards more accurately in relation to others and to be more reasonable about their self-criticism.
 In addition, anti-anxiety medications may also be prescribed to an individual to help them better manage their symptoms.

 Sovereign Health Group is equipped to help those who are suffering from mental health disorders recover and gain control over their lives once again.
 Sovereign is staffed with experienced clinical professionals who know how to approach treatment to mental health disorders that relate to perfectionism.
-Find out more about treatment programs and read patient reviews on their experiences on www.sovhealth.com.
+Find out more about treatment programs and read patient reviews on their experiences on stage.sovhealth.com.

 Written by Ryan McMaster, Sovereign Health Group writer